killercup/scribbles/_posts/2018-11-11-serve-archived-static-files-over-http.md

 and 4 GB max size per file.
 Here are some ways to change these limits.

-### Increase addressable archive size bye enforce write alignment
+### Increase addressable archive size by enforcing write alignment

 If we align the start of each file written to the archive by `2^n` bytes,